 People who undergo this procedure can move their knee immediately after surgery and return home the same day.
 Two days later, physical therapy begins.

 “In about four months, people are running,” Dr. Warren says.
-“In about six months, people who have had ACL reconstruction can actively participate in sports.”
+“In about six to eight months, people who have had ACL reconstruction can actively participate in sports.”

-Scientists at Hospital for Special Surgery have spent decades investigating the function of the ACL and the best methods for repairing injury.
-Recent efforts have involved understanding ACL injuries and patient experiences through prospective research registries.
+Scientists at HSS have spent decades investigating the function of the ACL and the best methods for repairing injury.
+Recent efforts have involved understanding ACL injuries and patient experiences through prospective clinical research registries.